U.S. Industrial Production Unchanged in May--Update

-WASHINGTON – U.S. industrial production was flat in May, the latest sign of only modest economic growth.
+WASHINGTON – A drop in U.S. manufacturing output held back overall industrial production in May, an indication of uneven growth for the factory sector and only modest expansion for the overall economy.

 Continue Reading Below